cea-hpc/modules/doc/source/module.rst

  are merged into the Dependent modulefiles to Reload that are reloaded after the load of the switched-to modulefile.

+ Conflict Unload mechanism is activated only if :mconfig:`conflict_unload` configuration option is also enabled.

  This environment variable value supersedes the default value set on the :mconfig:`auto_handling` configuration option.
 It can be defined with the :subcmd:`config` sub-command.
 The :option:`--auto` and :option:`--no-auto`